 Throughout the year, you must personally maintain a detailed attendance record (as described above under "Attendance") and records of your course of study reflecting the subject requirements (as described below under "Subjects").
 In the event of a legal dispute, these records must be accessible and ready to produce.

-If substantial changes are being made to your home education program (e.g. grade change, address change, change in educational authority such as custody), they must be reported to the CHEC Independent School.
+If substantial changes are being made to your student's education program (e.g. grade change, address change, change in educational authority such as custody), they must be reported to the CHEC Independent School.
 Update your student’s information here.